An Array Of Insurance Options Made Available To Them By The Canadian Insurance Industry Amidst COVID-19.

 The Canadian insurance industry is one of the largest contributors to the Canadian economy and also serves as the backbone of Canadian businesses.
 The insurance business globally is huge and approximately $5.8 trillion is spent on business insurance and about $50 billion of that is spent in Canada.
 Over the years, the insurance industry in Canada has moved from surviving to thriving because of its futuristic insurance approach.

-The role that the Canadian Business Insurance industry played for Canadian Small business amidst Covid-19
+The role that the Canadian Business Insurance industry played for Canadian Small businesses amidst Covid-19

 Undoubtedly, the Canadian insurance industry has remained a champion of resilience but the role it played during the COVID-19 is commendable.
 The COVID-19 quadrupled the uncertainty in the global economy and incurred financial loss upon big and small businesses alike.
 However, the Canadian insurance industry maintained the growth of small businesses in Canada by innovation and adaption.
 It reinvented the insurance trends by transforming its services, tackling emerging risks, and adopted new strategies within the digital landscape.

-The Canadian insurance industry found practical insurance options for small businesses that were struggling to find insurance during the COVID-19 pandemic.
 The Canadian insurers provided business-driven insurance solutions for small businesses in hot waters and secured insurance amid the economic challenges the COVID-19 pandemic has created.
-The insurance industry covered the losses of small businesses and stabilized them when the financial storms were hovering on them because of the pandemic.
+The insurance industry covered the losses of small businesses and stabilized them when the financial storms were hovering over them because of the pandemic.
 So, this is the time for the Canadian small business to seize the opportunity and get insured against all business odds.

 Some useful strategies for business owners to ensure adequate insurance coverage for their small business